MinecraftHopper/MinecraftIRC.net/_support-articles/get-minecraft-log.md

 ![](/static/images/support-articles/log/log-step7.png)

 #### Step 8
-Press the "Paste!" option and it will redirect you to a URL with all the text you pasted.
-The URL looks like this: https://paste.ubuntu.com/p/AbcDefg1h3/
+Copy the URL as seen in the image below and give it to the person that is asking for your Launcher log.
 ![](/static/images/support-articles/log/log-step8.png)

-#### Step 9
-Copy the URL as seen in the image above and give it to the person that is asking for your Launcher log.